SammyKrosoft/Configure-Windows-Disk-and-Volume-with-Integrity-Streams/README.md

 ## when formatting the volume using ```Format-Volume```

-Note: Disk partitionned using  GPT partition (GPT stands for Globally Unique Identifier or GUID partition table) always have a reserved space of 32 or 128MB depending on the disk size.
+> **Note**: Disk partitionned using  GPT partition (GPT stands for Globally Unique Identifier or GUID partition table) always have a reserved space of 32 or 128MB depending on the disk size.
 [More information here about GPT partitions](https://www.diskpart.com/articles/gpt-reserved-partition-128mb.html)

 ```powershell